-Dax Melugin is serving in his first year as a CCA Board member.
+Dax Melugin is serving in his second year as a CCA Board member.
 Dax attended a private, Christian high school and is an advocate for Christian education.
 He earned a Doctorate degree in Pharmaceutical Sciences from the University of Arkansas for Medical Sciences and has been employed as a pharmacist for the past 16 years.
 Dax is married to a wonderful wife and mother, Whitney, and has a son, Aiden, who is in the 5th grade at CCA.
 He and his family enjoy vacations, working in the yard, and fine dining.

 Dax and Whitney chose CCA for their son because it is a classical, Christian school.
 "It is so important to us to immerse our child in God in every aspect of his life, and we know he is receiving that while attending CCA.
 The presence of GOD is everywhere on our campus: during the Focus praise & worship time, in the classroom, and even on the playground."

 I was blessed to be raised in a Christian home with parents that exemplified Christ.
 Having a positive influence on children has been a driving force throughout my life.
 I strongly support CCA due to their long history of nurturing and training children in a Christian environment.
 I look forward to the experience of continuing to serve on the CCA Board.